jodaf/quilvyn-pathfinder/README.md

 ### Usage

-Once the quilvyn-pathfinder package is installed as described above, start Quilvyn and choose 'Pathfinder 1E' from the rule sets menu in the initial window.
+Once the quilvyn-pathfinder package is installed as described above, start Quilvyn and check the box next to "Pathfinder 1E" from the rule sets menu in the initial window.